oracle-livelabs/spatial-graph/spatial-studio/env-mp-ocw/env-mp-ocw.md

   ![Deploy Spatial Studio](images/quota-03.png)

 4. If the selected availability domain does not have quota, change to the next availability domain and again enter **micro** in the Resource menu and select **Cores for Standard.E2.1.Micro VM Instances**.
-In this case the second availability domain has quota.
+In this case, the second availability domain has quota.

  ![Deploy Spatial Studio](images/quota-04.png)